Texas GOP leaders enter parents’ battle over child’s gender

 Cooks said the court found that both parents love their children, and she noted the 7-year-old appears comfortable as a male or female.

-Younger told the AP before Thursday’s hearing that the child identifies as a boy when at his house.
+Younger said before Thursday’s hearing that the child identifies as a boy when at his house.

 Asked after the hearing if he was happy with the outcome, Younger didn’t comment and only smiled and nodded.